 When both players left in 2003, there was a drop off in production that kept Utah from the playoffs for the next three years as they sought to rebuild.
 Crediting management for adapting, the Jazz headed back to the NBA Western Conference Finals in 2007 before losing out to the San Antonio Spurs.
 Another stretch of playoff basketball would come before another period of rebuilding.

 Missing the postseason from 2012 to 2016, the Jazz have been able to regroup yet again.
-The 2018-2019 season saw them back in the playoffs for the third straight year.
-Although they were eliminated in the first round by James Harden and the Houston Rockets, there is reason to be hopeful when it comes to this young squad.
-A roster featuring the likes of Ricky Rubio, Donovan Mitchell, Joes Ingles, Derrick Favors, and Rudy Gobert (who was the Defensive Player of the Year last season) has Head Coach Quin Snyder very optimistic for the future.
+The 2019-2020 season saw them back in the playoffs for the fourth straight year.
+Although they were eliminated in the first round by Denver, there is reason to be hopeful when it comes to this young squad.
+A roster featuring the likes of Donovan Mitchell, Mike Conley, Joe Ingles, and Rudy Gobert (who was the Defensive Player of the Year in both 2018 and 2019) has Head Coach Quin Snyder very optimistic for the future.
 Look for this group to be back next season with ferocious tenacity.

 A rich history with some incredible players, the Utah Jazz are a premier NBA franchise.
 Among the greatest to have set foot on the court for this organization are John Stockton, Karl Malone, Pete Maravich, Adrian Dantley, Jeff Hornacek, Rudy Gobert, Mark Eaton, Donovan Mitchell, and Andrei Kirilenko.
 Click here for additional information about the Utah Jazz organization.

 If you own a Utah Jazz suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.

 This is a great opportunity to offset much of your suite expense which you incur each year.
 You have thousands of dollars just sitting there – no Utah Jazz game should go unused.